 • Electronic commerce expands the marketplace to national and international markets.
 With minimal capital outlay, a company can easily and quickly locate more customers, the best suppliers, and the most suitable business partners worldwide.
-For example, in 1997, Boeing Corporation reported a savings of 20 percent after a request for a proposal to manufacture a subsystem was posted on on the Internet.
+For example, in 1997, Boeing Corporation reported a savings of 20 percent after a request for a proposal to manufacture a subsystem was posted on the Internet.
 A small vendor in Hungary answered the request and won the electronic bid.
 Not only was the subsystem cheaper, but it was delivered quickly.
-Electronic commerce decreases the cost of creating, processing, distributing storing, and retrieving paper-based information.